mp-pinheiro/nekoweb-deploy/README.md

   - `NEKOWEB_PAGENAME`: Your NekoWeb page name (your username unless you use a custom domain).
 Example: `fairfruit`
   - `CLEANUP`: If `True`, the deploy directory will be cleaned up before deploying the build files. **⚠ Use with caution, especially on the root directory.
 All files in the remote directory (your website) will be deleted.** This argument is optional and defaults to `False`.
   - `DELAY`: The delay between requests to the Nekoweb API.
 This is useful to avoid rate limits.
 Example: `0.5` (half a second).
 This argument is optional and defaults to `0.5`.
+  - `RETRY_ATTEMPTS`: The number of retry attempts for API calls.
+If the API returns a 429 status code, the action will wait for the delay and retry the request.
+It'll retry the request this number of times before failing.
+This argument is optional and defaults to `5`.
+  - `RETRY_DELAY`: The delay between retry attempts.
+This argument is optional and defaults to `1`.
+  - `RETRY_EXP_BACKOFF`: If `True`, the delay between retry attempts will be exponential backoff.
+This argument is optional and defaults to `False`.
   - `ENCRYPTION_KEY`: A secret key used to encrypt the file states.
 Must be a 32-byte URL-safe base64-encoded string.
 You should also store this key in the [Github repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 Example: `${{ secrets.ENCRYPTION_KEY }}`.
 This argument is optional and no encryption will be used. **That means the file states will be stored in plain text in the deploy directory containing a list of all files and their hashes from your build directory.
 Use with caution.**

 ```yaml